IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that the app has been compiled, we can run it in the simulated environment.
-The builtin examples are already compiled, so we can click "Simulate" right away.
+The builtin examples are already compiled, so we can click **Simulate** right away.

 .. note::

-  If an app has not been compiled yet, the "Simulate" button is deactivated.
+  If an app has not been compiled yet, the **Simulate** button is deactivated.
-  To compile the app, click the "Compile" button.
+  To compile the app, click the **Compile** button.
   The feedback line at the bottom of the code editor changes to "Compiling...".
-  When the app has been compiled without errors, the feedback message changes to "Compilation successful", and the "Simulate" button is active.
+  When the app has been compiled without errors, the feedback message changes to "Compilation successful", and the **Simulate** button is active.

-Click the "Simulate" button.
+Click the **Simulate** button.
 The code editor disappears and the simulator opens.

 .. figure:: images/playground-simulator.png